sebastianbergmann/money/README.md

 ## Installation

-You can use [Composer](http://getcomposer.org/) to download and install this package as well as its dependencies.
+Simply add a dependency on `sebastian/money` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-To add this component to your project, simply add a dependency on `sebastian/money` to your project's `composer.json` file.
 Here is a minimal example of a `composer.json` file that just defines a dependency on Money 1.0:

     {
         "require": {